shreyapatil9480/operations-performance-analytics/README.md

 - Communicate insights clearly through visualizations and narrative in a notebook and README.

 Use this repository as a **portfolio piece** or as a starting point for more complex analytics projects.

+## Contributing

+Contributions are welcome!
+If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request.
+For pull requests, fork the repository, create a new branch for your changes, and ensure your code is well-documented and tested before proposing a merge.